 Think about it: why would anyone spend time listening to a stranger (yes, you’re a stranger) or reading content, unless they want something?
 Here’s the rule: if someone is in the early stages of scoping stuff out and hasn’t yet realized they might need to buy something, or haven’t yet adjusted for how making a purchase would affect their status quo, they have no reason to spend time with you, regardless need, or the efficacy of your solution.
 Therefore, with our solution placement outreach methods we merely attract:

 Even if we’re connecting in response to a request for more information or a referral, we’re entering as a solution seeking a problem without considering the range of activities (the internal change management elements) necessary before someone can buy.
 We forget that between recognizing a problem and taking actions to resolve it (adopt something new), essential steps must occur (I wrote a book on this.
-Take a look: www.dirtylittlesecretsbook.com
+Take a look: www.dirtylittlesecretsbook.com) to

 In other words, sales shares data prematurely, before people even know what to listen for; listens for ‘buying signals’ that don’t exist; overlooks those who WILL become buyers but don’t yet understand they need us.
 Our prospects are restricted to the low hanging fruit who already know they need us, ensuring we play a numbers game as everyone fights to close the same pool of ready buyers.
 If they were fully cognizant of what they needed AND had the internal buy-in to make a purchase AND knew how much discombobulation they’d face, they would have gone online and contacted us already.
 To find real buyers on the first call, we need a different listening bias and goal to recognize those who are willing to change.